Here is some important information to help you make use of these auspicious days by calling in the power of the Goddess in Her Nine Forms.

 She gives self-control and helps you to keep promises and stay determined.
 She gives the power of success in tapas (self-discipline) and is invoked to ensure perseverance and spiritual growth.

-Like a sadhu (a renunciate) she walks with bare feet, carrying a prayer rosary and a pot of nectar, symbols of devotion, simplicity and self-containment.
+Like a sadhu (renunciate) she walks with bare feet, and carries a prayer rosary, and a pot of nectar -- symbols of devotion, simplicity and self-containment.

 This Goddess is ruled by Mars.

 Goddess Chandraghanta - “The Goddess of the Half-Moon, like a Bell.”

 This fierce goddess destroys your deepest fears and negative self–beliefs.